Easy DIY to Age New Clay Pots: Vintage Terra Cotta Pots

 This is the look I desire for my pots.

-How Can I Use Aged Clay Pots?
+What Can I Use Aged Clay Pots For?

 Here are a few ways to use the aged clay pots indoors and out.